Skip to main content

 Cranbourne East

 Cranbourne East is ground zero for the population boom.
-Estates like The Avenue, Livingston, and Brompton have added 18,000 residents since 2018 — young families with children who need every service imaginable.
+Estates like The Avenue, Livingston, and Brompton have added thousands of residents in recent years - young families with children who need every service imaginable.
 GPs, dentists, physiotherapists, childcare centres, and after-school activities are all overwhelmed.
 These are families who moved from Melbourne's inner suburbs and expect responsive, professional service.
-When they call a business and get voicemail, they're not patient — they Google the next option.
+When they call a business and get voicemail, they're not patient - they Google the next option.
 The businesses serving Cranbourne East need phone systems that scale as fast as the population.

 Cranbourne CBD

 The established businesses along High Street and in the Cranbourne Park Shopping Centre are bearing the weight of serving all surrounding estates.
-These businesses were sized for the old Cranbourne — 30,000 residents, a quiet market town.
-Now they're the commercial hub for 68,000+ people.
-Retailers, professional services, and healthcare practices in the CBD face 3x the call volume they did in 2020.
+These businesses were sized for the old Cranbourne - a quiet market town.
+Now they're the commercial hub for a far larger community.
+Retailers, professional services, and healthcare practices in the CBD face far more call volume than they did a few years ago.
 Staff hired for one workload are burning out under another.
 The businesses that adapt their phone and admin systems to handle the volume will thrive.
 The ones that don't will be replaced by new competitors moving into the growth area.

 Cranbourne West

 Cranbourne West's industrial and light commercial zone is experiencing a parallel boom.
 Warehouses, workshops, logistics businesses, and trade supply centres are all seeing increased demand as the residential population grows.
-A plumbing supply business that used to get 20 trade calls a day now gets 60.
-An auto mechanic who once had a two-day wait now has a two-week backlog.
-The industrial sector's growth is less visible than residential but creates enormous demand for phone-based customer service — trade enquiries, stock availability, delivery scheduling, and account management.
+A plumbing supply business that used to field a steady stream of trade calls now handles many more.
+An auto mechanic who once had a short wait now has a lengthy backlog.
+The industrial sector's growth is less visible than residential but creates enormous demand for phone-based customer service - trade enquiries, stock availability, delivery scheduling, and account management.

 Cranbourne North